johnwbyrd/kappari/README.md

 The documentation files (`authentication.md`, `crypto.md`, `sqlite.md`, etc.) contain detailed technical information, while `kappari/` has the working Python library that implements the protocols.
 The `.env.example` file serves as a configuration template.

-The Python code is designed to be readable by beginners.
-It includes plenty of comments and focuses on clarity over cleverness.
+The Python code includes plenty of comments and focuses on clarity over cleverness.

 ## The Technical Bits